ilacorda/secure-messaging-system/README.md

 This CI action can be found in the `.github/workflows/build.yml` file.

 ### Future work and expected improvements
-- **Key Management**: The application showcases the Elliptic Curve Diffie-Hellman (ECDH) key exchange mechanism to dynamically generate and derive encryption keys for sessions.
-In future iterations, we might consider integrating with advanced key management systems like HashiCorp Vault for further security enhancements.
+- **Key Management**: The application showcases the Elliptic Curve Diffie-Hellman (ECDH) key exchange mechanism to dynamically generating and deriving encryption keys for sessions.
+In future iterations, I might consider integrating with advanced key management systems like HashiCorp Vault for further security enhancements.
 - **Message Validation**: The application currently validates the message payload to ensure that it is a valid JSON object.
-However, we would like to improve this by using Protobuf to define and validate the message structure.
+However, I would like to improve this by using Protobuf to define and validate the message structure.
 - **Message Integrity**: The application currently does not provide any guarantees about the integrity of the message.
-We would like to improve this by adding a message authentication code (MAC) to the message payload.
+I would like to improve this by adding a message authentication code (MAC) to the message payload.
 - **Data Persistence**: The application currently does not actively persist messages.
-We would like to improve this by adding a database to the application, so that messages can be stored and retrieved.
+I would like to improve this by adding a database to the application, so that messages can be stored and retrieved.
 - **Message Delivery**: The application currently does not provide any guarantees about the delivery of the message.
-We would like to improve this by adding a message queue to the application, so that messages can be queued and delivered.
+I would like to improve this by adding a message queue to the application, so that messages can be queued and delivered.
 - **API implementation**: The application currently does not provide any API endpoints.
-We would like to improve this by adding API endpoints to the application, so that messages can be sent and received via API calls.
+I would like to improve this by adding API endpoints to the application, so that messages can be sent and received via API calls.
 Tracing and logging can also be added to the API endpoints.
 In particular, the usage of OpenTelemetry and OpenTracing can be explored.
 - **Test coverage**: Test coverage can be improved by adding more unit tests and integration tests.
-If persistence is implemented, we can also add repository tests to test the database layer.
+If persistence is implemented, I can also add repository tests to test the database layer.
-- Improve CICD pipeline: The CICD pipeline can be improved by adding more stages, such as linting and security scanning, coverage reports (e.g. codecov), etc.
+- **Improve CICD pipeline**: The CICD pipeline can be improved by adding more stages, such as linting and security scanning, coverage reports (e.g. codecov), etc.

 ### Task Duration
 The task was time-boxed and this currently version was reached in approximately 1.5 hours.
 While this could have been expanded, I wanted to align with the guidlines in the instructions.